d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 $$\rho_{t-1}(h_{t-1})= \sum_{h_{t}} p(h_{t}|h_{t-1}) p(x_{t}|h_{t})$$

 with initialization $\rho_T(h_T) = 1$.
-These two recursions allow us to sum over $T$ variables in $O(kT)$ (linear) time over all values of $(h_1, \ldots h_T)$ rather than in exponential time.
+These two recursions allow us to sum over $T$ variables in $O(kT)$ (linear) time over all values of $(h_1, \ldots, h_T)$ rather than in exponential time.
 This is one of the great benefits of probabilistic inference with graphical models.
 It is a very special instance of the [Generalized Distributive Law](https://authors.library.caltech.edu/1541/1/AJIieeetit00.pdf) proposed in 2000 by Aji and McEliece.
 Combining both forward and backward pass we are able to compute

 $$p(x_j|x_{-j}) \propto \sum_{h_j} \pi_j(h_j) \rho_j(h_j) p(x_j|h_j).$$